carlivandev/sic/README.md

 # sic
 very very wip!

-sic is an engine where objects are pre-defined list of components and (s)ystems (i)terate (c)omponents to manipulate their state.
+sic is an engine where objects are a statically defined list of components and (s)ystems (i)terate (c)omponents to manipulate their state.

 object type creation:
 ```cpp